 Add a Plating Finish to Any Soldered Gold-filled Items

-Note: Plating to finish is always recommended on soldered gold-filled
+Note: Plating to finish a piece is always recommended on soldered gold-filled items.

 Plating is an intense process that requires harsh chemicals, safe disposal, and safety training.
 Most jewelry studios do not have plating equipment in-house.
 Instead, this service is usually outsourced to a specialist job shop.
 There are jewelry plating companies located around the country.
 Usually, plating services are priced by the gram.
 You will need to add this additional expense into the pricing calculation for your finished item and consider the turnaround time on the plating outsourcing.